freeCodeCamp/freeCodeCamp/guide/english/swift/functions/index.md

 outputMessageByGreeting("Jack")
 ```

-When you run the program, the output will be:
+When you run the program the output will be:

 ```Swift
 Hello!
 Jack